 All growing companies hire employees to carry out a range of tasks.
 There’s an old saying that people are a company’s biggest assets.
 And that sure rings true!
 For the most part, businesses have few problems with their staff.
-But, there are times where issues might arise for various reasons.
+But, there are times when issues might arise for various reasons.

 When those issues escalate, things can come to a head when the worker sues their employer.
 As you can imagine, that’s the last thing any company wants to happen.
 They would rather settle any disputes in a friendly manner outside of the courtroom.
 So, how can you lower the risk of getting sued by your staff?